balcortex/100_days_code_web_development/README.md

 Today I worked on the final section, the footer.
 This section was more straightforward than the quote section, containing a p and an a tag.
 It was fun working on a large project

 ## Day 043 - 2023/10/15

 Today I started learning JavaScript, the third layer of the current standard web technologies.
 JavaScript is a programming language that "makes pages alive."

+## Day 044 - 2023/10/16

+Today I made my first JavaScript program, which prints "Hello World!" to the console.
+This is done by the function console.log().